InvasiveH8ter/NASDM/README.md

 In order to do both of these, we need a set of environmental training data.

 The following sections will walk you through making your yearly covariate rasters.
-For this section, it is assumed that your environment is properly set up.
+For this section, it is assumed that your conda environment is properly set up.

 ### Config: aisconfig.ini
 Open the aisconfig.ini file